Updated on May 12, 2021

-If you’re in the market for a new car, you may be asking yourself a common question – is it better to buy or lease?
+If you’re in the market for a new car- or new to you- car, you may be asking yourself a common question – is it better to buy or lease?
+Before making a decision, you’ll want to learn what each option entails and understand the pros and cons of both.
+But first, you need to determine how much you can afford to spend.

-No matter what you decide, one thing remains the same.
-You’ll have a set monthly payment for your auto loan or lease unless you have the cash to pay in full.
+Whether you buy or lease, one thing remains the same.
+You’ll have a set monthly payment for your auto loan or lease (unless you have the cash to purchase the car in full.)
 So, before you commit to either, it’s important to create a budget so that you know how much you can afford to spend on a car payment each month.
+Keep your budget top of mind when you’re shopping for a car.
+When thinking about total monthly car expenses, make sure you’re factoring in costs other than your car payment, such as insurance and regular maintenance.

 Since you’re not paying toward the full value of the car, lease payments on a car tend to be lower than a loan payment on the same car.
-Leases also tend to require a lower down payment.
 Because of this, many people can lease a fancier car than they can afford to buy.
-This can be appealing, but remember that in the end you don’t get to keep the car.
+This can be appealing, but remember that in the end, you don’t get to keep the car.

-Once the lease is up, you have to return it to the dealership unless you pay cash or take out a loan to purchase the car.
-Or you’ll have to get a new lease if you want to take home a different car.
+Once the lease is up, you have to return the vehicle to the dealership unless you pay cash or take out a loan to purchase it.
+You’ll have to get a new lease if you want to take home a different car.

-Whether you buy or lease, there are likely restrictions and/or requirements you have to follow.
+Whether you buy or lease, there are likely restrictions and/or requirements you’ll have to follow.

 For an auto loan, a lender may require you to have insurance on the car above the legal minimum.
 You may need to provide proof of insurance to the lender.